Lacruzr/dice/README.md

 # dice
-this exercise wa developed in html and css Flexbox. to simulate a Dice faces
+this exercise was developed in html and css Flexbox. to simulate a Dice faces I added a javaScrip program to get ramdom faces of the dice using Math.ramdon()